cal-itp/data-analyses/gtfs_digest/_portfolio_notes_todo.md

     * Observations of wonky things.
     * Organization - City of Eureka, Route - AMTRS Red Route
         * Frequency of Trips Per Hour Chart: some of the charts look funky.
         * Section 3
-        * Still says "Scroll down to filter for a specific route" update it to something else since the dropdown menu is now on the right.
+        * <s>Still says "Scroll down to filter for a specific route" update it to something else since the dropdown menu is now on the right.</s>
         * `Frequency of Trips per Hour` is kidn of confusing, when it's a low number like 0.04.
 What does that mean?
 Should it be X every X hours instead?
         * `Average Speed` charts' interactive legend doesn't work.
 I want people to be able to view one time period at a time because sometimes the lines overlap too closely to see anything.
         * `Vehicle Postions per Minute`: set anything above 2 as green.
 Right now, the color scale maps to lowest and highest value.
 Some routes that record 3 vps per minute now have bars that red when only 2 vps were recorded, even though 2 is good.
             * Ex: Mendocino Transity Authority 20 Willits/Ukiah
             * Same thing with `Spatial Accuracy` Chart: anything above 95 should be green...
-    * Bring make the `explore` map maybe once all the other sections are done so we can visualize the reach of the transit agency?
+    * <s>Bring make the `explore` map maybe once all the other sections are done so we can visualize the reach of the transit agency?</s>
 * Notes from 1:1
     * Who is the target audience?
         * Local agencies